COS301-SE-2025/Portfolio-Portal/docs/SRS.md

 ## 1️.
 Introduction

+### Purpose

+The purpose of this document is to document the iterative process of evaluating the client’s needs.
+A software engineering methodology is used to elicit, plan, and design the solution based on the requirements recorded here.

 ### Overview

-The purpose of this document is to define the functional and non-functional requirements for the PortfolioPortal 3D website system.